flavorjones/calendar-assistant/README.md

   calendar-assistant location-set LOCATION [DATE | DATERANGE]

 Options:
+          [--force]                                           # will manage location across multiple calendars whether a nickname is set or not
           [--visibility=VISIBILITY]                           # [default is 'default'] Set the visibility of the event.
 Values are 'public', 'private', 'default'.
   -p, [--profile=PROFILE]                                     # the profile you'd like to use (if different from default) -l, [--local-store=FILENAME]                                # Load events from a local file instead of Google Calendar